learn-co-students/nyc-mhtn-ds-102218-lectures/Module 4/mod_4_project.md

 ## Module 4 Projects

-## Deep Learning
+## Deep Learning and Advanced Topics

-In module 4, we covered unsupervised learning and deep learning.
-We'll have a mini science fair in class on Tuesday, September 18th, where you will be presenting to your fellow Data Scientists!
+In module 4, we covered unsupervised learning, time series and deep learning.
+We'll have a presentation in class on where you will be presenting to your fellow Data Scientists!

-Your project can include:
+Your project must be focused on one of the following topics:

+* Time Series
-* Dimensionality Reduction
+* Recommendation Systems
 * Clustering
 * Deep Neural Networks
 * Convolutional Neural Networks
-* Auto-encoders
-* Word2Vec NLP analysis
-* Recurrent Neural Networks

 #### Mod 4 Project Specifications